HansT01/mailjet-sms/README.md

 ## Input CSV file

-The output CSV file should have the following format:
+The input CSV file should have the following format:

 ```
 name,state,number,text